AntonAleksandrov13/python-redis-tool/README.md

 #### Pros/cons
 Pros
-- Executed in a single command
+- Executed in a single command.
-- Done via redis-cli
+- Done via redis-cli.
 - Zero downtime.
 A client is still able to wrote to a Redis cluster while resharding is done.

 Cons